UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 allows the saving of new training data from the frontend into a SQLite database for incorporation into model implementations.
-Both **image-tagger** and **image-tagger-api** are open-source and extensible software components that are useful bot within and beyond the model pipeline discussed here.
+Both **image-tagger** and **image-tagger-api** are open-source and extensible software components that are useful both within and beyond the model pipeline discussed here.

+To date, we have collected annotations for 2,079 pages from a random collection of xDD documents that mention the terms "model", "equation" and "total organic carbon" (a common measurement used to characterize sediment in many different contexts).
+Within these 2,079 pages we have collected 19,417 bounding boxes and labels.
+Of these, 5,674 (29%) are body text, 2,990 (15%) are text section headers, 1,306 (7%) are figures, 1,123 (6%) are equations, and 782 (4%) are tables.
+Table/figure captions, references and other elements constitute the remaining 39% of the labels acquired thus far.

-In addition to saving and validating training data, the **image-tagger** frontend supports the visualization of arbitrary bounding boxes atop a page and forms the core of a system for visualizing output from the model pipeline.
+In addition to allowing us to generate and validate training data, the **image-tagger** frontend supports the visualization of arbitrary bounding boxes atop a page and forms the core of a system for visualizing output from the model pipeline.
 To this end, a modified **image-tagger-api** serves model output in a "View" mode, allowing